mikejohnson51/NFHL/README.md

 The goal of NFHL is to provide access to the [National Flood Hazards Layers](https://www.fema.gov/national-flood-hazard-layer-nfhl) using the [AOI](https://github.com/mikejohnson51/AOI) subsetting workflows.
-Some preliminary thoughts on makeing this data more ‘serviceable’ are also given.
+Some preliminary thoughts on making this data more ‘serviceable’ are also given.

 ## Installation